 Runner-Up – L&N STEM Academy

-Semi-Finalists – Oak Ridge High School & Pigeon Forge High School
+Semi-Finalists – Oak Ridge High School & Webb School of Knoxville

-The ninth annual Tennessee High School Ethics Bowl will be held on Saturday, February 3, 2018 at Knoxville’s Holiday Inn at World’s Fair Park.
+The tenth annual Tennessee High School Ethics Bowl will be held on Saturday, February 2, 2019 at Knoxville’s Holiday Inn at World’s Fair Park.
 It is a full day event, with a light breakfast and lunch provided for all participations.
 All participating teams will be guaranteed at least five matches during the course of the day.
 No prior experience with philosophy is expected or necessary to participate in the THSEB, and we are always happy to welcome new teams to the competition.

-The THSEB will provide coaches with detailed informational packets (including information on the basics of ethical reasoning), conduct a coaches' clinic in late October, and can also send liaisons to visit participating schools upon request, in order to assist with preparation for the event.
-We are here to provide whatever we reasonably can to ensure the readiness and competitiveness of your team, and look forward to working with participating faculty and students!
+The THSEB will provide coaches with detailed informational packets (including information on the basics of ethical reasoning) and, upon request, meet with you or your team to go over the event details and expectations, answering any questions you might have.
+We also offer a program that provides a volunteer to visit your practices to help provide feedback and coaching assistance.
+We are here to provide whatever we reasonably can to ensure the readiness and competitiveness of your team and look forward to working with participating faculty and students!

-For more information on the Ethics Bowl program, please direct all inquiries to THSEB@utk.edu
+If there are any questions or for more information regarding the Ethics Bowl program, please don’t hesitate to e-mail us at THSEB@utk.edu.